Tornadoes of 2021: August

-There were 149 tornadoes confirmed in the United States in August.

 August 2 (Europe)

 On August 2, a significant tornado outbreak affected Eastern Europe, including a couple of strong, damaging tornadoes that caused fatalities.
 Ten tornadoes occurred in Tver Oblast, Russia, the most significant of which was an F3 tornado that caused major damage in Andreapol, killing three people and injuring 10 others.
 Sixty-five homes were damaged or destroyed in town, structural debris was scattered throughout residential areas, large trees were snapped and denuded, power lines were downed, and vehicles were damaged.
 Outside of Andreapol, a wide path of trees was flattened as the tornado moved through remote forested areas.
 An F2 tornado struck the small village of Rogozha, damaging homes and outbuildings, killing one person, and injuring four others.
-A small and poorly-anchored building was pushed off of its foundation and destroyed, and countless large trees were snapped in and around the village as well.
+A small and poorly anchored building was pushed off of its foundation and destroyed, and countless large trees were snapped in and around the village as well.
 Two additional F2 tornadoes occurred in very remote areas near the towns of Zabor'ye and Glazuny as well, and cut paths of significant tree damage through areas of dense forest.
 A tornado also impacted the village of Kartun', causing F1 tree and roof damage.
 The five other tornadoes that occurred in Tver Oblast were also rated F1, and downed numerous trees and tree limbs near the small villages of Kononovo, Zaplav’ye, Krasukha, Zarech'ye, and Zabor’ye.
 Five additional F1 tornadoes also caused tree damage in unpopulated areas of Pskov Oblast.
 In Belarus, a high-end F1 tornado inflicted considerable roof damage to homes and apartment buildings in Rasony, where one person was injured by a falling tree.
 A rooftop radio tower was blown over at an apartment building as well.
 Four other F1 tornadoes also downed numerous trees in more rural areas of Belarus that afternoon, including one that was caught on video near Strubki.
 A total of 20 tornadoes and four fatalities were confirmed as a result of this outbreak.